shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---faq.md

 ---
-title: Microsoft Bidders - Deal Sync with DV360 - FAQ
+title: Bidders - Deal Sync with DV360 - FAQ
 description: The article provides answers to frequently asked questions (FAQs) regarding Deal Sync with DV360. ms.date: 10/28/2023
 ---

-# Deal sync with DV360 - FAQ
+# Bidders - Deal sync with DV360 - FAQ

 > [!NOTE]
 > This product is currently in Beta stage and has been enabled for selected sellers who have chosen to participate in the beta testing.
 If